 The smallest one in our home, aka Little, has been on a reading journey.
 Big began reading around age four.
 I’m not totally sure when exactly happened, as it seemed to burst forth from nowhere, one day she could read.
 Boom.

-One of the best things that came out of our move was my eldest daughter began a business.
+One of the best things that came out of our move was my eldest daughter began a business, and here is her Etsy.
 She’s been hand lettering cards and posters for awhile, but last August she decided to make things in a more formal way.
 She has been selling in a few boutiques locally where we live, and will be participating in some of the local Farmers Markets through this summer.

 My younger child has really taken to crocheting and knitting and has been making things for us, hats, flute cases, a backpack!
 It’s been really incredible to see her work.
 My brain needs a pattern and for someone to show me how it’s done.
 She can just invent shapes and make them fly off her needles.

 I’m hoping to begin painting again this summer.
 When I tell myself I have more time.
 What is your favorite creative outlet?

 We moved to the pacific northwest almost 11 months ago.
 Many things drove the move, but the single largest factor was my children.
 My eldest was graduating 8thgrade at a school that only went to 8thgrade.
 She and our family had really struggled to find an education system that felt safe, academically challenging, arts focused and seemed to really understand where my child was developmentally.
 My younger was struggling a bit at school, we are still getting our arms around her specific learning needs.
 We looked at a few options nationally and decided on a school in the Northwest.
 My husband loves being close to mountains, I like being driving distance to an ocean, even one that is not friendly.
 Continue reading →